jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 of downward closedness.
 We instead use the `StepIndexedLogic` library to define the logical relation, which enables the definition of recursive predicates and proves downward closedness for us.
-However, there is some cost to using the `StepIndexedLogic` library, as there is some overhead to using the library.
+However, there is some overhead involved in using the `StepIndexedLogic` library.

 ```
 open import StepIndexedLogic